OffchainLabs/arbitrum-classic/docs/Bridging_Assets.md

 By default, any ERC20 token on L1 that isn't registered to a Gateway can be permissionlessly bridged to the Standard ERC20 Gateway.

-You can use [this script](https://github.com/OffchainLabs/arbitrum/tree/master/packages/arb-ts#bridge-a-standard-token) to a bridge a token to L2.
+You can use the bridge UI or [this script](https://github.com/OffchainLabs/arbitrum-sdk/blob/master/scripts/deployStandard.ts) to a bridge a token to L2.

 #### Example: Standard Arb-ERC20 Deposit/Withdraw